WillHua127/EnzymeFlow/Pretrain/readme.md

 2. run process_data.py to process rawdata to meatadata.

-   (a) read pocket rawdata (pocket pdb and ligand mol2 files) from ./data/pdb
+   (a) read pocket rawdata (pocket pdb and ligand mol2 files) from ./data/pdb.

-   (b) pocket metadata will be saved into ./data/processed
+   (b) pocket metadata will be saved into ./data/processed.

-   (c) metadata.csv will be saved into ./data along with a label file kdvalue.csv
+   (c) metadata.csv will be saved into ./data along with a label file kdvalue.csv.

-   (d) toy example is provided
+   (d) a toy example is provided.

+3. configs.py contain all pre-training configurations and hyperparameters.